BradHend/object_detection-runescape_rocks/README.md

 ```

 # Testing the Trained Model(s)
 Sample scripts are attached for testing of trained models.
-Both testing scripts need to have "VARIABLES TO BE CONFIGURED" with your own parameters.
+Both testing scripts need to have "VARIABLES TO BE CONFIGURED" updated with your own parameters.

 ### test_trained_model.py
 loads a specified model and evaluates the model against a random selection of images from the /images folder.
 Press "q" to move to the next image.